 CCTC is committed to ongoing healthcare research in critical care, so that our patients receive the most up-to-date techniques and treatments.
 You may be approached by a staff member requesting your consent on behalf of your family member, for participation in a research study.
-All research studies involving human subjects have been examined and approved by an ethics review board affiliated with The University of Western Ontario.
+All research studies involving human subjects have been examined and approved by an ethics review board affiliated with Western University.
 Participation is always voluntary, and refusal to participate will not affect the quality or type of care provided to your family member.